 The Massachusetts eHealth Institute at the Massachusetts Technology Collaborative, is the Commonwealth’s entity for healthcare innovation, technology, and competitiveness, and partners with industry, government, and healthcare organizations to support the Massachusetts Digital Health Initiative on behalf of Governor Charlie Baker.
 MeHI also helps all the Commonwealth’s providers harness the benefits of electronic health records and the Mass HIway, the statewide health information exchange.
 For more information, please visit https://mehi.masstech.org and follow @MassEHealth.
 Learn more about the Massachusetts Digital Health Initiative at www.massdigitalhealth.org.

 Founded in 2014, Lever is an economic development non-profit focused on innovation-driven job creation.
 Lever supports entrepreneurs with startup expertise, an investment fund, research, mentors, and access to talent.
-Lever has helped launch dozens of companies that have attracted more than $20M in equity investment and have created more than 250 jobs.
+Lever has helped launch dozens of companies that have attracted more than $10M in equity investment and have created more than 200 jobs.
 Lever supports existing companies by helping their intrapreneurs “innovate from within” using proven entrepreneurial methods for top-line revenue growth and job creation.
+Since 2018, Lever has produced 11 Challenges in health technology and COVID response, awarding more than $400,000 in grants to Challenge winners.
+Lever's 2020-2021 COVID Challenge series, developed in partnership with MassTech, helped dozens of mature Massachusetts companies pivot to PPE production and helped six startups develop innovations to support COVID recovery.
 Learn more at www.leverinc.org.